awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

    }
    ```
 **Note**
-`"sns.amazonaws.com"` is required only if you plan to use Amazon SNS to send notifications related to Maintenance Window tasks run through Run Command\.
+`"sns.amazonaws.com"` is required only if you plan to use Amazon SNS to send notifications related to maintenance window tasks run through Run Command\.
 See step 13 below for more information\.

 1. Choose **Update Trust Policy**, and then copy or make a note of the role name and the **Role ARN** value on the **Summary** page\.
-You specify this information when you create your Maintenance Window\.
+You specify this information when you create your maintenance window\.

-1. If you plan to configure a Maintenance Window to send notifications about command statuses using Amazon SNS, when run through a Run Command command task, do the following:
+1. If you plan to configure a maintenance window to send notifications about command statuses using Amazon SNS, when run through a Run Command command task, do the following:

    1. Choose the **Permissions** tab\.